kavehtehrani/ethglobal-online2025/README.md

 # Gasless PYUSD Payments

-Ever tried sending crypto and got hit with those annoying gas fees?
-We built something that actually solves this problem for PYUSD payments on Sepolia.
-No more "why is my $10 transfer costing $5 in gas" moments.
+One of the most confusing steps for a new user to crypto is the concept of "gas".
+In everyday life if you're using your credit card the fee to use the credit card is the same currency as you are paying in.
+That experience on chain breaks down into a token (usually stablecoin) and then another asset to pay to move the token in possession.
+It is confusing to want to send/receive some stablecoins and then realize you have to go through a bunch of hoops to obtain the necessary gas in the form of eth.

+That is the the core of "gasless" payments that went live earlier via Pectra's upgrade that made gasless translations possible via [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702)

+Using this app, the users can send and request everyday payments in PYUSD without worrying about the scary part: gas fees.

 ![app-screenshot](/public/images/screenshot-app.png)

 ## What This Actually Does

 Think of this as Venmo, but for PYUSD, and it actually works without you paying gas fees.
-Users can send PYUSD to anyone without worrying about gas costs - we handle that part.
-The twist?
-We built a smart tier system that gives users free transactions to try it out, then switches to a "1 in X" free model to keep things sustainable.
+Users can send PYUSD to anyone without worrying about gas costs - we handle that part through our sponsorship.
+We built a smart tier system that gives users free transactions to try it out, then switches to a "1 in X" free model to keep users interested in using our app.

-The magic happens with EIP-7702 (making regular wallets act like smart accounts), Pimlico (sponsoring the gas), and Privy (making wallet creation dead simple).
-It's not just a demo - it's a working payment system that could actually be used.
+The magic happens with EIP-7702 (making regular wallets act like smart accounts), Pimlico (sponsoring the gas), and Privy (making wallet creation user-friendly).

+You can use this app much like

 ![admin-dashboard-screenshot](/public/images/screenshot-admin-dashboard.png)